-- On-time delivery of the VMI solution – the solution went live in conjunction with the SAP implementation.
+- On-time delivery of the VMI solution – the solution went live in conjunction with the

 - Considerable improvement of inventory management at the store level.
 The forecasting ability ensured that retailers did not face problems relating to product returns and low stocks.

 - Decreased overall cycle forecasting / fulfillment cycles, which ensured that the right product is available on the retailers' shelves at the right time.